 This story is currently evolving and we will post updates as they become available.

-Due to high-risk outbreaks, visitors to or returning from the following states and territories are being asked to undergo 14-day quarantine before venturing out into the public: Alabama, Alaska, Arizona, Arkansas, Delaware, Florida, Georgia, Illinois, Iowa, Idaho, Indiana, Kansas, Kentucky, Louisiana, Missouri, Minnesota, Mississippi, Montana, Nebraska, Nevada, North Carolina, North Dakota, Oklahoma, Rhode Island, South Carolina, South Dakota, Tennessee, Texas, Utah, Virginia, Washington, West Virginia, Wisconsin, and Wyoming, as well as Washington, D.C. and Puerto Rico.
+Due to high-risk outbreaks, visitors to or returning from the following states and territories are being asked to undergo quarantine and receive a negative COVID-19 test before venturing out into the public: Alabama, Alaska, Arizona, Arkansas, California, Delaware, Florida, Georgia, Illinois, Iowa, Idaho, Indiana, Kansas, Kentucky, Louisiana, Maryland, Michigan, Missouri, Minnesota, Mississippi, Montana, Nebraska, Nevada, North Carolina, North Dakota, Ohio, Oklahoma, Rhode Island, South Carolina, South Dakota, Tennessee, Texas, Utah, Virginia, Washington, West Virginia, Wisconsin, and Wyoming, as well as Washington, D.C. and Puerto Rico.
+Additionally, Connecticut, Massachusetts, New Jersey, and Pennsylvania meet the criteria for the travel advisory but due to proximity and the interconnectedness of our area, a full quarantine for travelers is not feasible.
+As such, discretion is advised.

 Officers stationed at local airports will ensure travelers fill out proper documentation for potential contact tracing, with refusal to do so punishable by up to a $2,000 fine and summons.